jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 <img src="assets_qcb/cx3.png" height="115"/>
 </div>

-A sequence of swaps of adjacent qubits may be needed to realize a swap of two qubits that are seveal qubits apart.
+A sequence of swaps of adjacent qubits may be needed to realize a swap of two qubits that are several qubits apart.
 The topology of the physical qubit array is obviously important in minimizing the number of swap operations required.

 ## 5: Entanglement